unutk4n/pense-by-unutkan/README.md

 Hi All!
-Welcome to my holy repository.
-You will find all kind of notes I've taken during my research.
+Welcome to Pense.
+This repository tends to be a note book.
+I usually take my notes here.
+If you find somthing usefull, help yourself.

 ## check out the new documentation I've created: